Parren Mitchell

 In 1968, Mitchell challenged and lost to nine-term Democratic incumbent Samuel Friedel in the Democratic primary.
 He won in 1970, becoming the first Black elected to Congress from Maryland.
 After the 1970 census, the 7th was redrawn as a Black-majority district, Maryland's first.
 Mitchell was reelected seven more times from this district, never dropping below 75 percent of the vote.
 He ran unopposed in 1974 and 1984 and only faced minor-party opposition in 1976 and 1978.
 Mitchell was one of the founding members of the Congressional Black Caucus.

 Mitchell immediately became a vocal member of the caucus.
-One of his first actions with the caucus, numbering 12 at the time, was to boycott President Richard M. Nixon’s State of the Union address in 1971 after Nixon had refused to meet the group.
+One of his first actions with the caucus, which was numbering 12 at the time, was to boycott President Richard M. Nixon’s State of the Union address in 1971 after Nixon refused to meet the group.
 Eventually, Nixon met the caucus weeks later.
 He represented the 7th congressional district of Maryland from January 3, 1971, to January 3, 1987.
 He was the first Black man elected to Congress from Maryland.

 In 1986, he retired from Congress but ran unsuccessfully for Lieutenant Governor of Maryland as the running mate of Attorney General Stephen H. Sachs.
 In later years, after a series of strokes, he was placed in a nursing home but still made periodic appearances at community events.
 Parren Mitchell died on May 28, 2007, of pneumonia at Greater Baltimore Medical Center.
 He was 85.

-On 5 June 2007, over 1,000 people paid their last respects to the Congressman at the St. James' Episcopal Church in west Baltimore.
+On 5 June 2007, over 1,000 people paid their last respects to the Congressman at the St. James' Episcopal Church in West Baltimore.
 Congressman Elijah Cummings delivered the eulogy saying: "He earned the trust of people throughout the country and the world because he was constantly building bridges for others to cross while tearing down the walls that had excluded them."
 In 2015, the University of Maryland, College Park, held a dedication ceremony renaming the Art/Sociology Building in his honor.